José Ramos (baseball)

-José Antonio Ramos (born January 1, 2001) is a Panamanian professional baseball outfielder who is a free agent.
+José Antonio Ramos (born January 1, 2001) is a Panamanian professional baseball outfielder in the New York Mets organization.

 Career

+Los Angeles Dodgers

 Ramos signed with the Los Angeles Dodgers as an international free agent in July 2018.
 He made his professional debut in 2019 with the Dominican Summer League Dodgers.

-Ramos did not play for a team in 2020 due to the Minor League Baseball season being cancelled because of the COVID-19 pandemic.
-He returned in 2021 to play for the Arizona Complex League Dodgers and Rancho Cucamonga Quakes, batting .329 in 62 games.
-In 2022, he played for Rancho Cucamonga and the Great Lakes Loons and after the season, played for the Panama national baseball team in the 2023 World Baseball Classic qualification.
+Ramos did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He returned in 2021 to play for the rookie-level Arizona Complex League Dodgers and Rancho Cucamonga Quakes, batting .329 in 62 games.
+In 2022, Ramos played for Rancho Cucamonga and the Great Lakes Loons and after the season, played for the Panama national baseball team in the 2023 World Baseball Classic qualification.